Meet the Executive

 [email protected]

-My name is Rowena Dunnet, I am 53 years old and live in Cromwell where I have been for the last 20 years.
+I live in Cromwell where I have been for the last 20 years.
 I was born in England but grew up in New Zealand in the town of Taihape.

 I attended Massey University where I gained a BSc majoring in Zoology.
 I also met my husband at university.